abcdesktopio/docs/opsdocs/docs/contribute/4.4/userpod/graphical.md

-# Specification for the `grahical` service from Dockerfile.ubuntu
+# Specification for the `graphical` service from Dockerfile.ubuntu

 ## 1. Purpose and Scope